Kaltsoon/data-management-and-databases/exercises/orientation-exercises.md

 Answer the following questions based on the database's data:

-1. What are the names of the teachers who have taught the course 'Databases'?
+1. What are the names of the teachers who have taught the course "Databases"?
-2. What are the names of the students who have received a grade from the course 'Databases'?
+2. What are the names of the students who have received a grade from the course "Databases"?
 3. What are the names of the courses Joe Pass has completed successfully?
 4. What are the names of the teachers who have taught Frank Zappa?
 5. How many students have grades from courses given by Albert Collins?